theogene123/Exploratory-Data-Analysis_week01_PlottingAssignmentProject/README.md

 > rather than reading in the entire dataset and subsetting to those
 > dates.

-While this R commands requires to load the whole data file and then filter a subset
+While the R commands below requires to load the whole data file and then requires to filter a subset

 ```shell
 fulldata <- read.table("<path-your-data>/household_power_consumption.txt", sep=";")
 data     <- fulldata[fulldata$Date >= "01/02/2007" & fulldata$Date <= "02/02/2007", ]
 ```

-a better way to subset a large data file if you can is to filter the data right from the command line.
+a better way to subset a large data file (if you can) is to filter the data right from the command line.

 ```shell
 $ head -n1 household_power_consumption.txt  > subset_household_power_consumption.txt